ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Building the editor from the source

-This scenario allows you to fully control the building process of CKEditor.
+This scenario allows you to fully control the building process of CKEditor 5.
 This means that you will not actually use the builds introduced in the previous path, but instead build CKEditor from source directly into your project.
 This integration method gives you full control over which features will be included and how webpack will be configured.

 This path assumes that you are familiar with npm and your project uses npm already.
 If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.

 ### Setting up the environment

-Before moving to the integration, we need to prepare three files that will be filled with code presented in this guide.
-Let's create `webpack.config.js`, `app.js` and `index.html` files.
+Before moving to the integration, you need to prepare three files that will be filled with code presented in this guide.
+Create the `webpack.config.js`, `app.js` and `index.html` files.

 Then, install packages needed to build CKEditor 5: